 Additionally, only students who have the ability to meet satisfactory academic progress policy standards by the end of the evaluation period may be placed on probation.
 Students placed on an academic plan must be able to meet requirements set forth in the academic plan by the end of the next evaluation period or the institution develops an academic plan for the student that, if followed, will ensure that the student is able to meet the institution's satisfactory academic progress requirements by a specific point within the maximum time frame established for the individual student.
-Students who are progressing according to their specific academic plan will be considered making satisfactory academic progress.
-The student will be advised in writing of the actions required to attain satisfactory academic progress by the next evaluation.
+Students who are progressing according to their specific academic plan will be considered making satisfactory academic progress by the next evaluation.
 If at the end of the probationary period, the student has still not met both the attendance and academic requirements required for satisfactory academic progress or set forth by the academic plan, the student will be determined as NOT making satisfactory academic progress, and if applicable, the student will not be deemed eligible to receive Title IV funds.